An impressive group of employee relations leaders at the Ritz Carlton this April at the HR Acuity Employee Relations Roundtable.

 Of course they are... aren't they?!
 Just kidding, of course... but one of the best parts of the session was the chance to make connections with new professionals and I heard attendees saying the same thing.
 Aside from sharing professional notes, it was terrific to learn about people personally too, from how someone met their wife in high school to watching our CEO huff and puff as she lifted boxes (I guess I could have been helping instead of watching.)
 In all seriousness, the laughter at times was as much as the serious moments and that's the amazing thing about connecting with great people.

 Thank you again, HR Acuity, for the opportunity to attend, and Roundtable attendees for giving me a window into the world of Employee Relations.
-We will share some top-level takeaways with our audiences in June.
-Until then, kudos to you all and keep on doing what you do to build better workplaces.

 Pat McParland is the VP of Marketing at HR Acuity, a technology solution that combines documentation, process, and human expertise so organizations can meet the challenge of managing employee relations in the modern world.
 Be proactive.
 Manage risk.
 Create a safer workplace.